knative/docs/docs/serving/using-a-tls-cert.md

 - Setup cert-manager to either manually obtain a certificate, or to automatically provision certificates

-This page covers details for both of the above options.
+This page covers details for both of the mentioned options.

 For details about using other CA's, see the tool's reference documentation: